pauljwil/recipes-online/README.md

 Single-page web application for storing your recipes online.

-Add, update, and delete recipes in a single-page user interface.
+Get, add, update, and delete recipes in a single-page user interface.
 This web application uses a Go and React-based server/client architecture to store recipes in a MongoDB database.